zheksoon/snapdrag/README.md

 };
 ```

-**Important note:** For sure, the wrapped component must take a ref to DOM node to be draggable.
+**Important note:** the wrapped component must take a ref to the DOM node to be draggable.
 If you specify another ref for the component explicitly, `draggable` will handle it correctly, like this:

 ```tsx
 const ref = useRef(null); // ref for your own logic